thegene/gallery-manifest/README.md

 ```

 ## WITH DOCKER
 Run using the docker repo thegene/gallery-manifests.
-The resulting `config` directory described above will be built at `/config`
+The resulting `/config` directory will be available to other containers via the `--volumes-from` directive.

 ```
 Docker run -d \
--v /PATH/TO/CONFIGDIR:/config \
+-v /config \
 thegene/gallery-manifests
 ```